viktor-platform/sample-scia-model/README.md

 The SCIA model that we will be constructing consists of a foundation slab with piles, as can be seen in the picture bellow.

 A full tutorial for this app can be found [here.](https://docs.viktor.ai/docs/guides/tutorials/scia-model)

+To run this code, you will need a VIKTOR licence, which you can access using our [free version](https://www.viktor.ai/try-for-free).
+You will need your own SCIA licence for the integration.

 ![](sources/images/scia-visualization-geometries.png)